 Note that the filter placement must not interfere with the movement of the arm between 0 and 90 degrees.
 The arm has to have room to move underneath the filter.
 The filter cannot be too far from the arm either, or the Sun light reflected will pass between the arm and filter and hit your eye.

 Since the filter is mounted with Lego bricks, it is removable for observing other stuff than the Sun.
-Only the large base brick is bonded.
+Only the base brick is bonded.

 Note: This Nasa site suggests that, for eye safety, one should use at least welder shade number 12 (#14 is even better).
-The text focuses on eclipse observations, which are particularly dangerous because people stare at the Sun for a long period in those events
+The text focuses on eclipse observations, which are particularly dangerous because people stare at the Sun for a long period on those events